Micky-Ad/Quiz_Game/README.md

 # Usage:
 ----------------------------------------------------------------------
--	Fun quiz application for which runs on the browser.
+-	Fun quiz application which runs on the browser.

 # Built with
 -----------------------------------------------------------------------